Tehnix/spaceneovim-layers/README.md

 A layer consists of, as minimum:

--   `README.md` describing the layer (configuration, keybindings etc)
+-   a `README.md` describing the layer (configuration, keybindings etc),
--   `config.vim` adding the layer key bindings
+-   either a `config.vim`, adding the layer key bindings, or
--   `packages.vim` adding the packages that needs to be installed
+-   a `packages.vim`, adding the packages that needs to be installed
+-   optionally, if a `func.vim` is present, it is loaded first (define commands and helper functions in this to keep things clean)

 These files are grouped under a `+category/layer-name` directory hierachy.
 As an example, the layer `buffers` is located under the group `+nav` (short for navigation).